PetarMc1/Petar_mcs-Docs/docs/MinecraftItemsAPI-v2/GettingStarted/supported-versions.md

 # Supported Versions

-Here are the versions supported by the Minecraft Items API v2:
+Here are Minecraft versions supported by the API:

 - 1.9
 - 1.10